Dr John Dixon Hughes Medal

 Judging and Selection

-The Trustees of the Foundation will judge the award with support from the Research Advisory Committee.
+The Directors of the Foundation will judge the award with support from the Research Advisory Committee.

 The award may be shared if the judges agree that more than one applicant is equally worthy of the award.
 If no suitable applications are deemed worthy of the award, the Foundation may elect not to offer the award in any particular year.